meng-tang/rloss/README.md

 Then we fine-tune the network with extra regularization loss, e.g. DenseCRF loss.
 This boosts mIOU to ~62.3% on val set.
 * <a href="exper/pascal_scribble/config/deeplab_largeFOV/solverwithdensecrfloss.prototxt" alt=#>exper/pascal_scribble/config/deeplab_largeFOV/solver.prototxt</a>
 * <a href="exper/pascal_scribble/config/deeplab_largeFOV/trainwithdensecrf.prototxt" alt=#>exper/pascal_scribble/config/deeplab_largeFOV/train.prototxt</a>

+### Future code realease ###
+In the near future, the authors will release code for other regularization losses for segmentation, e.g. normalized cut and volume prior.</br>
+**"Normalized Cut Loss for Weakly-supervised CNN Segmentation"**</br>
+Meng Tang, Abdelaziz Djelouah, Federico Perazzi, Yuri Boykov, Christopher Schroers</br>
+In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), Salt Lake City, USA, June 2018</br>
+**“Size-constraint	loss	for	weakly	supervised	CNN	segmentation”**</br>
+Hoel Kervadec, Jose Dolz, Meng Tang, Eric Granger, Yuri Boykov, Ismail Ben Ayed</br>
+In	International	conference on	Medical	Imaging	with	Deep	Learning	(MIDL),	Amsterdam,	Netherlands,	July	2018.</br>

+We are working on re-implementation of these regularization loss layers in Caffe, Tensorflow and PyTorch and will release soon.</br>
+We will try other state-of-the-art network backbones with regularized losses and include in this repository.